proverbface/invoice-worker/README.md

 - Used `node-schedule` for scheduling pulling job

 Basically we use `yargs` to receive the running arguments and provide a nice command line interface.
-We schedule a job on the desired interval `(default 20 seconds)`, then we check whether we have new events, and if so, we proceed to consume them and act according to the invoice event type.
+We schedule a job on the desired interval `(default 1 minute)`, then we check whether we have new events, and if so, we proceed to consume them and act according to the invoice event type.
 If the there no new events that run completes.

 - `cli.ts` -> The command line client
 - `commons` folder -> contains utility methods for File, PDF and Validation